arp242/goatcounter/tpl/_backend_sitecode.markdown

 The `name` or `id` attribute will be used if `data-goatcounter-click` is empty, in that order.

-You can use `data-goatcounter-title` and `data-goatcounter-referral` to set the title and/or referral:
+You can use `data-goatcounter-title` and `data-goatcounter-referrer` to set the title and/or referrer:

     <a href="https://example.com"
        data-goatcounter-click="ext-example.com"
        data-goatcounter-title="Example event"
-       data-goatcounter-referral="hello"
+       data-goatcounter-referrer="hello"
     >Example</a>

 The regular `title` attribute or the element’s HTML (capped to 200 characters)